 The holiday season is upon us.
-Which means lots entertaining and gathering with family and friends.
-What better way to make a simple brunch extra special by serving this super easy bubbly treat?
+Which brings lots of entertaining and gathering with family and friends.
+What better way is there to make a simple brunch extra special by serving a pomegranate mimosa as a super easy bubbly treat?

 You guys, this drink is SO easy to make!
 The hardest part is picking out the champagne, and if that makes you nervous... don't worry, I've got you covered.
 I'm going to walk you through each step so you can walk down the champagne aisle with confidence and whip up this drink like the domestic goddess that you are.

-Pomegranate Mimosa Drink Recipe
+Pomegranate Mimosa Ingredients

-How to make a Pomegranate Mimosa
+How to Make Pomegranate Mimosas

 Next, you want to dip the rim of the glass in a shallow bowl of white sugar.
 If your able to set it aside for a few minutes, that's ideal!
 It will kind of give it time to stiffen up and settle.

-The rest gets even easier, fill the glasses about 3/4 full of champage.
+The rest gets even easier, fill the glasses about ¾ full of champage.
 (More or less depending on what kind of day you've had and who your company is...HA!) then fill the rest of the glass up with pomegranate juice.

 Regardless which bubbly you choose, try and choose something dry since you will get sweetness from the juice.
-These days, many sparkling wines with have a sweetness meter on the back of their label, which is super helpful when selecting unfamiliar brands.
+These days, many sparkling wines will have a sweetness meter on the back of their label, which is super helpful when selecting unfamiliar brands.
 But if you want a safe choice, you can't go wrong with a Brut (or "dry") champagne.

 How stunning is this drink?
 It looks SO elegant and pretty but its so simple!

 Did you try this recipe?
 Please leave a star rating in the recipe card right below!
 You can also write a review in the comment section further down the page I always appreciate your feedback.
 And don’t forget to tag me @freshcoasteats in your photos on social media, I'd love to see your results!